Our top tips for navigating the motorway will make driving anxiety a thing of the past

 Overtake safely

-Always check your mirrors and keep vigilant for a space in the traffic to your right.
+You must always check your mirrors first, before you do anything else.
+Stay vigilant and look for a gap in the traffic to your right.

 Take regular breaks